 Bribery and corruption are global issues, affecting all areas of society.
 The United Nations encourages organizations to avoid and address all forms of corruption; the tenth principle of the UN’s Global Compact states that: “Businesses should work against corruption in all its forms, including extortion and bribery”.

-By completing the ACAMS Anti-Bribery and Corruption course online, you will gain a thorough understanding of bribery and corruption risks, how they apply to your organization, and how you can mitigate them.
+By completing the ACAMS Anti-Bribery and Corruption online training course, you will gain a thorough understanding of bribery and corruption risks, how they apply to your organization, and how you can mitigate them.

 Anti-Bribery and Corruption Course Content

 The Anti-Bribery and Corruption course has been written by global subject matter experts, pulling examples from many countries and contexts.
-It is designed to give participants a practical understanding of how anti-bribery and corruption practices can be integrated into their organization’s anti-money laundering program.
+It is designed to give participants a practical understanding of how anti-bribery and corruption practices can be integrated into their organization’s AML program.